-Once we receive the ship date for your cabinetry, your Welling Kitchen, Bath & Floor project manager will contact you with our proposed install date, as well as begin coordinating with your contractor, and tradesmen to get the whole install team’s schedule synced.
+Once we receive the ship date* for your cabinetry, your Welling Kitchen, Bath & Floor project manager will contact you with our proposed install date, as well as begin coordinating with tradespeople to get the whole install team’s schedule synced.
 If the scope of your project does not include installation, this is when we’ll let you know your anticipated delivery or pickup date.

 Pickup or Delivery

 If you plan to pick up your cabinetry, please verify your pickup schedule prior to coming so that we can be sure that your cabinetry is easily accessible when you arrive, and that there is someone available to help you load.

 If you plan to have your cabinetry delivered, please have an easily-accessible space cleared out in your garage for our delivery crew to put your cabinetry.
 Delivery into your home or to any space that is not accessible by a 26′ box truck will incur an additional charge.
 If you informed your designer in advance that your delivery is not a standard garage delivery, this pricing will already be included in your contract, however if the scope of delivery is changed at the time of delivery, you will see the additional charges noted on your invoice.
 Our delivery crew will deliver where you ask them to put the cabinets, and they will not discuss delivery pricing with you.

 We are equipped to manage the full scope of your remodel with a combination of our in-house install crew and our team of vetted subcontracted tradespeople.
 If we’re managing your project, we’ll keep you informed of the stage of the project throughout the process of installation.
 The following is a typical sequence of events for a bathroom remodel: